 |Queen Elizabeth II Stakes||The Revenant (5/1)||Roseman (28/1)||Palace Pier (8/11)|

 Middle Distance – Champion Stakes

-The Champion Stakes is probably the highlight of the day and comes in with one of the largest prize fund on UK racing of £1.3 million.
+The Champion Stakes is probably the highlight of the day and comes in with one of the largest prize funds in UK racing of £750,000.
 The race is run over one and a quarter miles and is for three year olds and above.
 The feeder races for this race include the Coronation Cup, Epsom Derby, Prince of Wales’ Stakes, Eclipse Stakes, King George VI & Queen Elizabeth Stakes, Juddmonte International Stakes and the Champion Stakes (performance from previous years).
 Previous winners include Twice Over, Frankel, Cracksman, Alborada, Rodrigo de Triano and Spectrum.

 The formation of the series has in hindsight been of great importance to British Horseracing.
 It’s not only brought in huge overseas investment at a time where British Racing needed an injection of cash, but it’s also given yet another highlight for racegoers and even punters within the calendar.

 The series, although not stated, is sure to rival the likes of the Breeders’ Cup that has seen great success within the US and is widely regarded as the most lucrative race meeting in the world.
 In fact, the very same Breeders’ Cup started with just one day’s worth of racing and follows the exact same format with feeder races amalgamating in the some of the best horses from around the world.